 New works by Leah Beggs & Kathleen Furey

-OCAP is delighted to present CUIMHNÍ (Memories) the Second Exhibition of our 2020 Summer Arts Programme which features new work from local artists Leah Beggs & Kathleen Furey.
-The Exhibition had originally been planned as part of the SET IN STONE Project which was selected for Galway 2020 Small Towns Big Ideas programme, completion of the project has been postponed to the Summer of 2021.
+OCAP is delighted to present CUIMHNÍ (Memories) which features new work from local artists Leah Beggs & Kathleen Furey.
+The Exhibition had originally been planned as part of the SET IN STONE Project which was selected for Galway 2020 Small Towns Big Ideas Project.
 The SET IN STONE project focuses on the research of local Archaeologist and Historian Bill Daly, who has traced the history of Oughterard back to Neolithic times.
-Each of the Summer Exhibitions features Artwork created in response to this research.

 Click on images to view